Château Léoville Las Cases

 The Fine Wine of Léoville Las Cases

-Produced predominantly from the old vines of the Grand Clos, this wine is composed of 70% Cabernet Sauvignon, 21% Merlot and 9% Cabernet Franc.
-It is one of the most sought-after wines of Bordeaux, renowned for its depth, elegance and exceptional ageing potential.
+Drawn predominantly from the old vines of the Grand Clos, this wine is composed of 70% Cabernet Sauvignon, 21% Merlot and 9% Cabernet Franc.
+It is one of the most sought-after wines in Bordeaux, renowned for its depth, elegance and exceptional ageing potential.
 It is distinguished by its intense blue-black colour, even in more modest vintages.
 On the palate, it offers a defined tannic structure, complex aromas of dark fruits, graphite and cedar, and a remarkable length.

 Le Petit Lion du Marquis de Las Cases

 Created in 2007, Le Petit Lion du Marquis de Las Cases is the estate's second wine.
 Produced from young vines, it contains a higher proportion of Merlot than the Fine Wine, making it more approachable in its youth.
-Although more accessible, it nonetheless retains the estate's signature with a fine structure and aromas of fresh and ripe fruits.
+Although more accessible, it nonetheless retains the estate's signature with a beautiful structure and aromas of fresh and ripe fruit.
 It is an ideal wine for more immediate drinking, while offering undeniable elegance.

 Clos du Marquis

 Saint-Julien, a flagship appellation of the Médoc in Bordeaux, is renowned for its red wines of great finesse and longevity.
-Certain vintages stand out in particular for their exceptional quality, offering powerful, elegant and complex wines.
+Certain vintages stand out particularly for their exceptional quality, offering powerful, elegant and complex wines.
 Among the finest vintages, one finds years such as 1975, 1982, 1985, 1986, 1989, and 1990, which are true benchmarks for lovers of age-worthy wines.
-More recent years are equally distinguished, with outstanding vintages such as 1995, 1996, 2000, 2003, 2005, 2008, 2009, 2010, 2012, all acclaimed for their balance and ageing potential.
-The years 2014, 2015, 2016, 2017, 2018, 2019, and 2020 are equally distinguished by their richness and complexity, continuing to make Saint-Julien an unmissable reference in the world of wine.
+More recent years are equally impressive, with standout vintages such as 1995, 1996, 2000, 2003, 2005, 2008, 2009, 2010, 2012, all acclaimed for their balance and ageing potential.
+The years 2014, 2015, 2016, 2017, 2018, 2019, and 2020 also stand out for their richness and complexity, continuing to make Saint-Julien an unmissable reference in the world of wine.

 WHAT THEY SAY ABOUT US